Skip to main content

 Bias Risk Assessment

 HR-specific risk scoring that accounts for protected class exposure, disparate impact potential, training data demographics, and human override capabilities.
-Produces a risk tier that maps to TRAIGA and EEOC guidance.
+Produces a Risk Meridian risk classification (Low/Moderate/High) — our own methodology — informed by disparate-impact and employment-law considerations.

 Candidate Disclosure Generator

-One-click generation of candidate-facing AI disclosures required by TRAIGA for consequential hiring decisions.
+One-click generation of candidate-facing AI notices — supporting NYC Local Law 144's candidate-notification requirement and serving as a transparency best practice.
 Pre-populated from your system inventory — plain-language notices suitable for ATS communication workflows.

 Bias Testing Documentation